-The Medicaid Managed Care Final Rule7 and 21st Century Cures Act8 established new requirements for provider screening and enrollment.
-Prior to these requirements, there were no statewide credentialing standards in the SMHS delivery system; instead, MHPs were directed to develop policies and procedures for credentialing and re-credentialing of providers.
-In order to rectify potential inconsistencies in local policies for credentialing of providers, DHCS issued policy guidance for the specialty mental health and substance use disorder programs adopting a statewide credentialing policy, consistent with guidance issued to MCPs via APL 16-012.
+APL 16-012.
 DHCS will require both MCPs and MHPs to follow those policies in accordance with 42 CFR 438.214 and 438.602(b), as well as compliance with Section 1902(kk) of the Social Security Act regarding provider terminations.
-DHCS also aligned credentialing policies and procedures for DMC and DMC-ODS with State-established requirements according to Part II(E)(5)(a) of the DMC-ODS Intergovernmental Agreement, which is based on the Medicaid Final Rule.
+DMC and DMC-ODS will also align its credentialing policies and procedures with State-established requirements according to Part II(E)(5)(a) of the DMC-ODS Intergovernmental Agreement, which is based on the Medicaid Final Rule.